 Top Money Mistakes College Students Make

 College students face many hard financial decisions when it comes to managing their money.
-As a young adult they need to figure out how to pay for college, earn some spending money, and still get a good education.
+As a young adult, they need to figure out how to pay for college, earn some spending money, and still get a good education.
 That's a tall order for anyone, so it’s no wonder that many college students end up making some costly money mistakes.

 Credit cards can play a vital role in establishing your credit history, so that doesn’t mean you need to avoid them altogether.
 Instead, credit cards should be used wisely.
 That includes applying for new credit only when you need it, paying your bill on time every month and only charging what you can afford to pay in full.
-This will allow you to still collect the rewards or earn cash back while not having to deal with finance charges and long repayment periods.
+It will still allow you to collect the rewards or earn cash back while not having to deal with finance charges and long repayment periods.

-While we’re on the topic of credit cards it’s important to highlight the dangers that can come with going into credit card debt.
+- Ruining Your Credit Score: While we’re on the topic of credit cards, it’s important to highlight the dangers that can come with going into credit card debt.
 Many college students end up completely trashing their credit history by just making a few poor decisions.
 Remember, missed payments or other negative marks will remain on your credit history for seven years, severely damaging your credit score.
 Making a single late payment in college can come back to haunt you later when you apply for a loan for a new car or try to buy a home.
 Again, the most important rule to follow with credit is to always pay on time.
 Keeping debt balances low and using different types of credit can also help contribute to a solid credit score.

-College is one of the best times to get into the budgeting habit.
+- Not Using a Budget: College is one of the best times to get into the budgeting habit.
 As a student, it’s easy to get complacent when you don’t have a mortgage to pay, kids to feed, or other significant money worries.
 The problem is that you might have a limited or even sporadic income and if you don’t track your spending carefully, it’s easy to waste money on things that you don't necessarily need.

 Start by creating a simple budget.
 It doesn’t take long, but if you take the time to analyze your income and where you’re spending money you can get a better idea of where your money is going and where you can cut back.
 Remember to leave room in your budget for savings.
 Even if it's only $5 or $10 a week, that can add up over time.